 • Your coverage may vary based on your specific plan.
 Get in touch with Lumin Health to explore your options.
 We handle all prior authorization on your behalf to make this process as seamless as possible.

 Yes.
-BCBS covers Spravato treatment, esketamine nasal spray, for people suffering from Treatment Resistant Depression (TRD).
-Costs are typically a co-pay and policies oftentimes allow for ongoing treatment.
-Schedule a consultation with us to see if you qualify and how you might be able to receive from the benefits of Spravato (esketamine).
+Blue Cross Blue Shield / BCBS covers Spravato (esketamine) treatment for people suffering from Treatment Resistant Depression (TRD).
+Costs are typically a co-pay, and allow for ongoing treatment.
+Schedule a consultation with us to see if you qualify.

-BCBS tyically does not cover intramuscular ketamine injections.
-When it comes to ketamine, BCBS will likely Spravato (esketamine) treatment and Blue Cross Blue Shield may cover ketamine IV infusions in some rare cases.
+Blue Cross Blue Shield / BCBS tyically does not cover intramuscular ketamine injections.
+When it comes to ketamine, Blue Cross Blue Shield / BCBS will likely Spravato (esketamine) treatment and Blue Cross Blue Shield / BCBS will typically not cover ketamine infusions or ketamine injections.
 We would be grateful to review your coverage with you; simply get in touch with our team.

 Ketamine Infusions vs. Spravato (Esketamine): What's the Difference for BCBS Patients?